 - 2011:

-- The Miami Marlins sign free agent SS Jose Reyes, the National League batting champion, to a 6-year contract worth $60 million.
+- The Miami Marlins sign free agent SS Jose Reyes, the National League batting champion, to a six-year contract worth $60 million.
 The Marlins are expected to move Hanley Ramirez to third base as a result.

 - Manny Ramirez applies for reinstatement from the voluntarily retired list.
 However, he will still be required to resolve his outstanding violation of the Joint Drug Prevention and Treatment Program, announced on April 8th, and will need to serve a 100-game suspension if he signs a contract with a major league team.